akadesilva/sonic2-telephony/README.md

 A voice-based personal assistant powered by Amazon Nova Sonic 2, capable of managing calendars, taking notes, and searching the internet over phone calls.

+## Key Learnings

+### Handling High-Jitter Telephony Networks

+Telephony networks like PSTN introduce significant jitter compared to standard internet connections.
+This presents unique challenges:

+**The Buffer Dilemma:**
+- **Larger buffers needed**: High jitter requires larger playback buffers to prevent audio dropouts
+- **Barge-in interference**: Larger buffers delay interrupt detection - queued audio chunks must play before the system recognizes user interruption
+- **Solution**: Vonage and Twilio provide a "clear buffer" capability that must be called when Nova Sonic sends an interrupt event

+**Implementation:**
+1. When Nova Sonic detects interruption, it sends an interrupt event
+2. Immediately call Vonage's clear buffer API to flush queued audio on the telephony provider side
+3. Discard any audio packets not yet sent to the telephony provider
+4. This enables responsive barge-in despite the larger buffers

+### Proactive Conversation Start

+Instead of waiting for the user to speak first (which can be awkward on a phone call), we send a static `hello.raw` audio file immediately after connection.
+This:
+- Greets the user naturally: "Hello!
+How can I help you today?"
+- Eliminates the "dead air" moment
+- Makes the interaction feel more natural and phone-like
+- Triggers Nova Sonic to start the conversation flow

 ## Features

 - **Voice Conversations**: Natural phone-based interactions using Amazon Nova Sonic 2